Cancel your subscription for Azure

 - Consider migrating your data.
 See Move resources to new resource group or subscription.

-If you cancel a paid Azure Support plan, you are still billed monthly for the rest of the 6-months term.
+If you cancel a paid Azure Support plan, you are still billed for the rest of the subscription term.
+For more information, see Azure support plans.

 Cancel subscription using the Azure portal